-In TDM networks ringback tone is rendered by the called side whereas, in IP network it is usually rendered by the calling side for SIP-based signaling.
-These two specifications, however, do not cover every scenario which can be encountered by a carrier interconnecting, upstream and downstream, with ISUP, SIP and SIP-I -based networks.
+In TDM networks. ringback tone is rendered by the called side whereas, in IP network the calling side for SIP-based signaling usually renders it.
+These two specifications, however, do not cover every scenario that can be encountered by a carrier interconnecting, upstream and downstream, with ISUP, SIP and SIP-I - based networks.